CV-Factory/Backend/README.md

 ## ⚙️ CI/CD Pipeline

-This project uses Google Cloud Build for its CI/CD pipeline.
+This project uses GitHub Actions for its CI/CD pipeline.
+Previously, Google Cloud Build was used, but it has been migrated to GitHub Actions for cost-effectiveness and a more GitHub-centric workflow management.

--   Trigger: Automatically starts when new commits are pushed to the `develop` branch of the GitHub repository.
+-   **Trigger**: Automatically starts when new commits are pushed to the `develop` branch of the GitHub repository.
--   Platform: Google Cloud Build.
--   Configuration: Build and deployment steps are defined in the `cloudbuild.yaml` file.
+-   **Platform**: GitHub Actions.
+-   **Workflow File**: Defined in `.github/workflows/deploy.yml`.
--   Key Steps:
+-   **Key Steps**:
-    1. Build Docker Image: Builds the application's Docker image.
-    2. Push to Artifact Registry: Pushes the built image to Google Artifact Registry.
+    1.  **Checkout Code**: Uses `actions/checkout@v4` to fetch the latest code.
+    2.  **Authenticate to GCP**: Uses `google-github-actions/auth@v2` to authenticate to GCP using Workload Identity Federation.
+This allows secure access to GCP resources without needing service account keys.
+        *   **Workload Identity Federation (WIF)**: Establishes a trust relationship between GitHub Actions and GCP, allowing GitHub Actions workflows to securely impersonate a GCP service account.
+This involves creating a Workload Identity Pool and Provider in GCP, and linking it to the GitHub repository and a service account.
+    3.  **Login to GitHub Container Registry (GHCR)**: Uses `docker/login-action@v3` to log in to GHCR.
+    4.  **Build and Push Docker Image**: Uses `docker/build-push-action@v5` to build the application's Docker image and push the generated image to GHCR.
+The commit SHA is used for image tagging.
-    3. Deploy to Cloud Run: Deploys the new image to the `cvfactory-server` service on Google Cloud Run.
+    5.  **Deploy to Cloud Run**: Uses `google-github-actions/deploy-cloudrun@v2` to deploy the new image to the `cvfactory-server` service on Google Cloud Run.
-    4. Resource Configuration: Applies specific CPU (1), memory (2Gi), and instance count (min 0, max 1) settings.
+-   **Resource Configuration (Cloud Run)**: Applies specific CPU (1), memory (2Gi), and instance count (min 0, max 1) settings.
 The service is configured to listen on port 8000 internally.
-    5. Environment Variables (Cloud Run):
+-   **Environment Variables (Cloud Run)**:
     *   `PYTHONUNBUFFERED=1`
-        *   `UPSTASH_REDIS_ENDPOINT`: Your Upstash Redis endpoint (e.g., `gusc1-inviting-kit-31726.upstash.io`)
+    *   `UPSTASH_REDIS_ENDPOINT`: Your Upstash Redis endpoint.
-        *   `UPSTASH_REDIS_PORT`: Your Upstash Redis port (e.g., `31726`)
+    *   `UPSTASH_REDIS_PORT`: Your Upstash Redis port.
-    6. Secrets Management (Cloud Run): Securely injects sensitive data as environment variables using Google Secret Manager:
+-   **Secrets Management (Cloud Run)**: Securely injects sensitive data as environment variables using Google Secret Manager.
+The GitHub Actions workflow accesses these secrets using the permissions of the authenticated service account (`github-actions-sa@YOUR_PROJECT_ID.iam.gserviceaccount.com`):
     *   `GROQ_API_KEY` (latest version)
     *   `COHERE_API_KEY` (latest version)
     *   `UPSTASH_REDIS_PASSWORD` (The password for your Upstash Redis instance, latest version)
-    7. Service Account: Utilizes a dedicated service account with least-privilege permissions.
-Ensure this service account (or the default Compute Engine service account if no specific service account is set for the Cloud Run service) has the "Secret Manager Secret Accessor" (roles/secretmanager.secretAccessor) role to access the secrets specified.
+-   **Service Account (GCP)**: The GitHub Actions workflow uses a dedicated service account named `github-actions-sa@YOUR_PROJECT_ID.iam.gserviceaccount.com`.
+This service account is granted permissions for Cloud Run deployment (`roles/run.admin`), Secret Manager access (`roles/secretmanager.secretAccessor`), and Workload Identity User (`roles/iam.workloadIdentityUser`).

-## 📄 Project Structure
+## �� Project Structure

 ```
 .